The origins

 The 20th century and beyond

 But the war left the country bereft of publishing houses, and many authors fled to Paris, as did Dominique Rolin, who left Brussels in 1946 to settle in the French capital.
 There she found love, and a publisher, Denoël, who published her first novel, Moi qui ne suis qu'amour, two years later.
 In 1952, Le Souffle won the Prix Fémina and launched her long career as a writer.
 On both sides of the border, there was a real desire to reinvent the art of the novel, and although it's hard to say that the New Novel found an echo in Belgium, it was nonetheless true that certain works, such as those by Pierre Mertens, allowed themselves to free themselves from narrative constraints.
-This quest has continued to the present day, in various forms, but with perhaps a common taste for the unusual in everyday life, or even a slight strangeness, or at any rate a certain relationship to the world that can be found in Fernand Verhesen's poems, Paul Edmond's plays and Jean-Philippe Toussaint's novels, which made a name for themselves with his first publication, La Salle de bain, which won the Prix de la Vocation in 1986.
-Today, a new generation is at work, using a sometimes caustic humor, such as Amélie Nothomb, who has faithfully published one novel a year since Hygiène de l'assassin (1992, Albin Michel) Thomas Gunzig and his remarkable Manuel de survie à l'usage des incapables (Au Diable Vauvert, 2013), and a sharp eye, like the ferocious La Vraie Vie d'Adeline Dieudonné published in 2018 by L'Iconoclaste.
-Paul Colize's crime thriller Toute la violence des hommes (Hc Eds, 2020), meanwhile, was inspired by the erotic or violent street art murals that flourished in Brussels in 2016 and made by the hand of the same artist.
+This quest has continued to the present day, in various forms, but with perhaps a common taste for the unusual in everyday life, or even a slight strangeness, or at any rate a certain relationship to the world that can be found in Fernand Verhesen's poems, Paul Edmond's plays or Jean-Philippe Toussaint's novels, which made a name for themselves with his first publication, La Salle de bain, which won the Prix de la Vocation in 1986.
+A new generation is at work today, using a sometimes caustic sense of humor, such as Amélie Nothomb, who has faithfully published one novel a year since Hygiène de l'assassin (1992, Albin Michel) Thomas Gunzig and his remarkable Manuel de survie à l'usage des incapables (Au Diable Vauvert, 2013), and a sharp eye, like the ferocious La Vraie Vie d'Adeline Dieudonné published in 2018 by L'Iconoclaste.
+Paul Colize's crime thriller Toute la violence des hommes (Hc Eds, 2020) was inspired by the erotic or violent street art frescoes that flourished in Brussels in 2016 and were painted by the same artist, while Geneviève Damas's Jacky is the story of an unlikely friendship between a young radicalized Muslim and an uptown Jew (Gallimard, 2021)